EpicEric/sandhole/book/src/faq.md

 Use `ssh -J sandhole.com:2222 mysshserver.com -p 2222` (replace the ports with Sandhole's SSH port if not using the default `2222`).

-If you'd like to avoid typing out the proxy jump command every time, make sure to edit your SSH config file (usually `~/.ssh/config`) and add the following entry:
+If you'd like to avoid typing out the proxy jump command every time, make sure to edit your SSH config file (usually `~/.ssh/config`) and add the following entry (changing the port where appropriate):

 ```ssh-config
 Host mysshserver.com